 Homefelt aims to deliver acute, hospital level nursing care by fully registered nurses in the person's own home.
-We cater for all ages and for all illnesses.
-We recognise the value of every person and are guided by our commitment of excellence and leadership.
-We demonstrate this by "examplary physical, emotional and spiritual care for each of our clients and their families".
+They cater for all ages and for all illnesses.
+They recognise the value of every person and are guided by their commitment of excellence and leadership.
+They demonstrate this by examplary physical, emotional and spiritual care for each of their clients and their families.

 Inishowen Children’s Autism Related Education (i.C.A.R.E) aims to provide a framework within which families, carers , professionals and tutors have access to training, support and any other help or service necessary in order to help children and young people with Autistic Spectrum Disorders realise their full potential. i.C.A.R.E. provides day respite for children and young people with autism at their Day respite and Activity Centre while also providing a programme of activities and days out during school holiday periods for those with ASD and their siblings.

 The Irish Deaf Society is a democratically run voluntary organisation that promotes the welfare and interests of deaf people with the aim of improving all aspects of their lives.
-Managed exclusively by the deaf themselves, it seeks to further its aims through deaf empowerment and advocacy.
+Managed exclusively by deaf people, it seeks to further its aims through deaf empowerment and advocacy.

 The Irish Guide Dogs for the Blind provides independent mobility to blind and visually impaired people through guide dogs, long cane training and independent living skills training.
 They also provide Assistance Dogs for familiies of children with autism.